John Carroll Student Handbook

 - Shadow three different scientists/engineers for at least one day each and summarize each experience

 Students will be monitored during their senior year.
 After the first quarter, senior projects must be approved by the Science Department Chair.
 Students must have completed either their internship or enrichment or one shadowing experience.
 After the second quarter students must be passing their senior project class.

 * Students must complete an application indicating their interest in working toward a Science Diploma with Distinction no later than the end of their first semester in their Junior year.

 - Cumulative GPA of 3.0 or above;

-- No final course grade below 75 in any subject area;
+- No final course grade below 80 in all applicable fine arts courses;

 - Earn 3 credits in Fine Arts electives in grades 10-12; and